Digitalone1/EasyEffects-Presets/README.md

 ## Announcement

 From version **6.2.7** EasyEffects has migrated the Gate from Calf to LSP version.
-A new preset is provided while the old one suitable till version **6.2.6** is available as ***LoudnessEqualizerOldGate.json***.
+A new preset is provided while the old one, suitable till version **6.2.6**, is available as ***LoudnessEqualizerOldGate.json***.

 ## How to download

 Click on ***Code*** button and download the zip archive.
 Extract it on your system and pick the preset you need.
+You can also clone the git repository.
 Every other method you use, especially if you go in the preset page and right-click ***Save As***, might result in a corrupted and not working file.

 ## How to install

-This repository provides four files:
+This repository provides 4 files:

-- ***LoudnessEqualizerOldGate.json*** for EasyEffects on Pipewire.
+- ***LoudnessEqualizer.json*** for EasyEffects on Pipewire.

   Recommended for **6.2.7** or higher versions.
 To apply, copy it inside `~/.config/easyeffects/output` folder (if you have the the Flatpak version, place the preset file in `~/.var/app/com.github.wwmm.easyeffects/config/easyeffects/output`).
 Close and restart EasyEffects, then apply the new preset.